pyaephyohein/blog/_posts/2023-08-20-Why-I-use-External-DNS.md

 You can also allow permission only one dns zone per account.
 But I just used one account for all zone for this example.
 <br>
 <br>
-Create IAM account and attache above Permission.
+Create IAM account and attach above Permission.
 <br>
 <img src="/assets/images/extdnsuser+policy.png">
 <br>